No New Community Cases; 1 Case Of COVID-19 In Managed Isolation

 NZ COVID Tracer

-It’s critical to keep track of where you’ve been and the COVID Tracer app is an easy way to do this.
-Please continue to scan QR codes wherever you go and turn on Bluetooth tracing in the app dashboard if you haven’t already done so.
+It’s great to see ongoing good use of the NZ COVID Tracer app and it’s vitally important that Kiwis continue to do so.
+Please scan QR codes wherever you go and turn on Bluetooth tracing in the app dashboard if you haven’t already done so.